cristianodeoliveira/DevOps-Course-Starter/README.md

 ```

-For the production container, the build and run commands are:
+For the production container, the build and run commands below:

 ```docker build --tag todo-app:prod --target production .
 docker run --publish 8000:5000 -it --env-file .env todo-app:prod```